 In what circumstances is it possible for a state or state entity to invoke state immunity in connection with the commencement of arbitration proceedings?

 The Arbitration Act does not regulate questions related to state immunity.
 To what extent one party to the proceedings may rely upon state immunity must be assessed by the tribunal according to international law.

 What happens when a respondent fails to participate in the arbitration?
 Can the local courts compel participation?

 If the respondent fails to submit a defence without reasonable cause, the arbitral tribunal will continue the proceedings.
-Failure to submit a defence will not be deemed an acceptance of the claimant’s claim.
+Failure to submit a defence will not be deemed as an acceptance of the claimant’s claim.
 If the respondent does not appear at the hearing or fails to submit evidence, the tribunal may decide the case based on the facts at hand.
 The arbitral tribunal and local courts cannot compel the parties to cooperate.

 Can third parties voluntarily join arbitration proceedings?
 If all parties agree to the intervention, is the tribunal bound by this agreement?
 If all parties do not agree to the intervention, can the tribunal allow for it?

 Neither the Norwegian Arbitration Act, nor the most common arbitration rules used in Norway (OCC rules and NOMA) allow for the joinder of parties.